hesselberthlab/hesselberthlab.github.io/content/pages/index.rst

 how hot spots of mutation form in the human genome.
 We are currently using Excision-seq to study uracilcation of HIV genomes during infection, and DNA demethylation by 5-methyl cytosine oxidation.
-We are also extending the method to characterize other types of DNA damage genomes, including sugar and phosphate modifications.
+We are also extending the method to characterize other types of DNA damage in genomes, including sugar and phosphate modifications.

 :fa:`fa-flask fa-3x fa-border pull-left` **RNA healing and decay**.
 We